pavankumarindian/Python_Boto3_Project/README.md

 3. **AWS Step Functions**: Start the AWS Step Functions state machine execution manually or schedule it using AWS EventBridge to manage the entire resource management process.

+##  License
+This repository is licensed under the MIT License.